mojumah/halab_infrastructure/documentation.md

 2- Install AWS Steps plugin
 3- Create pipeline in Jenkins using Git, Poll SCM, GitHub Repo.
 # To do:
-First fix the but, this command is for s3 upload and does not do sync.
-So for example if a file is renamed or deleted the pipeline will not remove that file.
+First fix the bug, this command is for s3 upload and does not do a sync.
+So for example, if a file is renamed or deleted the pipeline will not remove that file.
 1- Using Jenkins UI install BitBucket integration plugin
 2- Test SCM integration with a test Private BitBucket Repo
 3- Test S3 sync to a test S3 bucket